aygafsam11/zero_day/README.md

-This is my first repository as a full-stack engineer
+Zeroday is a first alx School projrct that have list of project/tasks *0x00.
+Vagrant